dyne/docs/src/tomb/docs/manpage.md

 Password input is handled by the pinentry program: it can be text based or graphical and is usually configured with a symlink.
-When using Tomb in X11 it is better to use a graphical pinentry-gtk2 or pinentry-qt because it helps preventing keylogging by other X clients.
-When using it from a remote ssh connection it might be necessary to force use of pinentry-curses for instance by unsetting the DISPLAY environment var.
+When using Tomb in a graphical environment (X11 or Wayland) it is better to use either pinentry-gtk2 (deprecated), pinentry-gnome or pinentry-qt because it helps preventing keylogging by other clients.
+When using it from a remote ssh connection it might be necessary to force use of pinentry-tty for instance by unsetting the DISPLAY (X11) or WAYLAND_DISPLAY (Wayland) environment var.

 <a name="swap"></a>